-It’s ironic that most companies and organizations are more than willing to invest in hard-skill training: technology, for instance.
+Ironically, most companies and organizations are more than willing to invest in hard-skill training: technology, for instance.
 Yet, we have data that says companies with strong and effective communication strategies are 3.5 times more likely to outperform their peers.

-Practice Active Listening
+Effective Communication Strategies: Practice Active Listening

 Focus on Nonverbal Communication

-Consider how two people can use the exact same word choice, yet convey entirely different meanings by their tone of voice.
+Consider how two people can use the exact same word choice yet convey entirely different meanings by their tone of voice.
 Changing tone can have as much impact as physically rolling your eyes, a dismissive gesture, or an encouraging smile.

 Manage Your Own Emotions